kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 ### How to use signatures verification config file to check a policy OCI artefact

-To test if a given policy passes in the signatures verification using the verification config file, use the `--verification-config-path`  flag of the `kwctl verify` command
+To test if a given policy passes signature verification using the verification config file, use the `--verification-config-path`  flag of the `kwctl verify` command

 ```console